jjmontesl/cubesviewer/README.md

 =======

 If you have questions, problems or suggestions, get in touch.
 CubesViewer doesn't have a list on its own.
-Instead, you can contact the author and users via the Cubes project mailing list:
+Instead, please get in touch through the Cubes project mailing list:

 * Google group: http://groups.google.com/group/cubes-discuss